Sudharshan1409/assistant-cli/README.md

     ```bash
     pip install "typer[all]" rich openai questionary
     ```
-    _(Alternatively, if you create a `requirements.txt` file with the above packages listed, you can run `pip install -r requirements.txt`)_
+    _(Or create `requirements.txt` and run `pip install -r requirements.txt`)_

 ## Configuration

-Before you can start chatting, you need to configure your OpenAI API key and choose a default model.
+Set up your OpenAI API key and choose a default model before use.

 1.  **Run the setup command:**